joaocandre/multiboot_utils/README.md

 ## Installation

+Prior to installation, ensure `efivar` and `envsubst` are available on the shell's path.
 A minimal interactive install script is provided, just run `./install.sh` with write access to `/usr/local/bin` (or custom target install directories) and `/usr/share/applications` (when installing desktop shortcuts).

 ## Usage